Rangi42/polished-map/README.md

 Inspired by [crowdmap](https://github.com/yenatch/crowdmap), but implemented with C++ and [FLTK](http://www.fltk.org/), and focused on graphics instead of script editing.

 Latest release: [**1.7.0**](https://github.com/roukaour/polished-map/releases/tag/v1.7.0)

+More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7222/).
+If you have questions or comments, please go there.